-As we all know, family gatherings can be both wonderful and stressful.
-As you prepare for the season’s festivities, it can be helpful, both for you and for your child, if you do a little bit of thinking about ways to preemptively manage potential tensions at the holiday gatherings.
+After years of living through this struggle myself, both as a formerly picky eater and as the parent of a formerly selective eater, I have found that a little preparation can go a long way.
+As you get ready for the season’s festivities, it can be helpful, both for you and for your child, if you do a little bit of thinking about ways to preemptively manage potential tensions at the holiday gatherings.

 One way to shift this dynamic is to think back to when you were a kid.
 I bet there was at least one dish that you thought was disgusting, but felt pressured to eat.
 How did that feel when you were little?
+Were you angry, resentful, embarrassed?
 Just by understanding a little bit about how your child perceives the situation, you may find you have a bit more compassion, patience, and flexibility in the moment.

-Get on the same page as your partner.
-Talk about your concerns ahead of time and make sure that the two of you can be a team in your approach, both in terms of how you communicate with your child and how you communicate with any family members who might contribute to tense dynamics.
+If you are partnered, talk about your concerns ahead of time and make sure that the two of you can be a team in your approach, both in terms of how you communicate with your child and how you communicate with any friends or family who might contribute to tense dynamics.
 Come to terms with the fact that this is very likely not going to be the meal where your child suddenly eats everything.

-Remember to relax.
 The more tense you are, the more tense your child will be, which increases the likelihood of a meltdown.
 So… take a deep breath when needed, have a glass of wine, and focus on the joy of connecting with loved ones, since really that is what these gatherings should be about anyway!

 Want more delicious and easy recipes, check out The Scramble’s family-friendly meal plans to see just how simple getting dinner on the table can be!